prust/josh-nazaro/README.md

 ## Future Mark

-You are Simeon Jonason, a follower of a religious luminary, Josh Nazaro.
-Numerous factions have hired assassins to take out Josh; your job is to protect him and, if possible, to take out the assassins.
+You are Simeon Jonason, a follower of religious firebrand, Josh Nazaro.
+Two religious groups and one political group have hired assassins to take out Josh; your job is to protect him and, if possible, to take out the assassins.

 Future Mark is a top-down 2D sci-fi action game.